These brainstorming topics are a great place to start if you are looking for a new creative idea for your writing work.

 This brainstorming topic works well if you need to write an academic paper.
 It also works if you are just interested in the topic in general.

-9. A Piece of Literature
+9. Great Literature

 A final idea for brainstorming topics is to look more closely at a particular piece of literature.
 Place the work’s title at the center of your concept map, then build branches to talk about characters, setting, and plot.
 You can also explore alternate endings to get some creative writing in.